-Bartlesville Radio » News » Bartlesville City Hall Meeting over Pride event
+Bartlesville Radio » News » Bartlesville City Hall Meeting Over Pride Event with Video

 VIDEOS OF THE SPEAKERS

-Morgan Lawrence Hayes Executive Board President of Oklahoman for Equality-Bartlesville
+Morgan Lawrence Hayes Executive Board President of Oklahomans for Equality-Bartlesville

-Shanon King Petition Organizer Against Adult Entertainment in Public Places
+Shannon King Petition Organizer Against Adult Entertainment in Public Places

 Pastor Rod MacIlvaine